 It's important to note again that these are not part of your criminal charges—ALR hearings are a civil matter and should be taken just as seriously when facing a DWI.

 Contact the Martinez Law Firm today!

 In the aftermath of a DWI arrest, it is extremely important that immediate steps are taken to protect your legal rights.
-At the Martinez Law Firm, we have over 15 years of experience that we are ready to put to work for you.
-We know how to navigate through the criminal and civil hearings and ready to help you protect your rights and your driving privileges.
+At the Martinez Law Firm, we have over 15 years of experience in this arena.
+We know how to navigate both criminal and civil hearings and are ready to help you protect your rights and your driving privileges.